India CAD Narrows to 0.9% of GDP in Q4 FY26

 India's current account deficit narrowed sharply to 0.9% of GDP in Q4 FY26, its lowest in over three years, down from 1.8% in Q3, as services exports surged to a record $92 billion for the full year FY26 and personal remittances inflows touched $128 billion - the highest ever received by any country in a single year.
 The improvement reflects India's growing integration into the global services economy and the large and growing Indian diaspora abroad.

-Merchandise trade deficit widened marginally to $237 billion for FY26 as exports grew 11% but imports grew 13%, led by higher electronics, machinery and gold imports.
+The merchandise trade deficit widened marginally to $237 billion for FY26 as exports grew 11% but imports grew 13%, led by higher electronics, machinery, and gold imports.
 However, the services account surplus of $168 billion and the massive remittance inflows more than offset the goods trade deficit, resulting in a comfortable current account position that required modest capital account inflows to finance.